lekhrajdinkar/solution-engineer/01_aws/02_storage/01_EBS_EFS.md

 - **manual backup**
 - volume size is **fixed**
   - determined by the EC2 instance type.
+  - so dont have option to choose custom instant store :dart:
 - fact : AMIs do not preserve instance store data :point_left:
 - fixed to host machine
   - cannot be detached or reattached
 - can be used as boot volume :point_left: not preferred
+- AMI does NOT preserve instance store volumes.
+  - only EBS backed AMI :dart:
 ---
 ## B. EBS
 ![img.png](../99_img/dva/storage/01/img.png)